Chris Carney: Healthcare

-Congressman Carney also voted for the Affordable Health Care for America Act as well as the Patient Protection and Affordable Care Act.
+Carney voted for the Affordable Health Care for America Act as well as the Patient Protection and Affordable Care Act.

 Political campaigns

 2006

 When Carney entered the race for the 10th, he was initially considered an underdog against Republican incumbent Don Sherwood.
 The 10th had been in Republican hands since 1961.
-The four-term incumbent had barely defeated Democrat Patrick Casey in his bid to succeed popular 36-year incumbent Joe McDade in 1998, and narrowly defeated Casey in a 2000 rematch.
+The four-term incumbent had barely defeated Democrat Patrick Casey in his bid to succeed popular 36-year incumbent Joseph McDade in 1998, and narrowly defeated Casey in a 2000 rematch.
 In hopes of protecting Sherwood, the Republican-controlled state legislature made the 10th significantly more rural and Republican after the 2000 census, and the Democrats hadn't even put up a candidate in the last two elections.
 However, revelations of Sherwood's five-year-long extramarital affair with a woman more than 30 years his junior, along with allegations of abuse, severely hampered Sherwood's reelection chances in the 10th, which has a strong social conservative tint.
 Carney also garnered the endorsement of 30 labor unions.

-During the campaign, Carney raised money with a wide variety of supporters, including Sen. Barack Obama, Sen Joe Biden, Rep. Jay Inslee, Rep. Jack Murtha, and Richard Perle, former chairman of the Defense Policy Board Advisory Committee Douglas Feith, former Under Secretary of Defense for Policy, congratulated Carney on Election Night.
+During the campaign, Carney raised money with a wide variety of supporters, including Sen. Barack Obama, Sen Joe Biden, Rep. Jay Inslee, Rep. Jack Murtha, and one-time Republican Richard Perle, former chairman of the Defense Policy Board Advisory Committee Douglas Feith, former Under Secretary of Defense for Policy, congratulated Carney on Election Night.